 Nick sprinted past them, unbuttoning his shirt while clutching a water bottle.
 “Is Ringo the dog?”

 “Dingo!”
 Shirley shouted after him.
 “His name is Dingo!”

 Nick disappeared in the smoke.
 He stopped running only long enough to stand on his shirt and rip off a sleeve, and doused it with water before tying it over his nose and mouth.
 Again he charged uphill.
-Airborne sparks had set the tops of the tall trees ablaze, but the weedy fire on the ground wasn’t especially hot, and he moved too quickly for the flames to do more than singe his cuffs.
+Airborne sparks had set the tops of the tall trees ablaze, but the weedy fire on the ground wasn’t especially hot.
+He moved too quickly for the flames to do more than singe his cuffs.
 “Dingo!” he shouted.
 “Dingo!
 Dingo!”

 The dog stirred.